 One thing you definitely do NOT want to do is to give a statement to any insurance company immediately following a house fire.
 Give yourself time to calm down and think things through first.
 Keep in mind – your insurance company is a business out for itself; it is not looking out for your best interest.

-The truth is insurance companies often try to get a statement from a house fire victim as soon as possible after the event.
-They try to do this quickly before you have had time to talk to a lawyer.
+The truth is insurance companies often try to get a statement from a house fire victim as soon as possible after the event, aiming to do so quickly before you have had time to talk to a lawyer.
 If you give a statement and say the wrong thing, they can then use this against you later to limit your settlement amount.
+This is why it’s crucial to seek legal advice before making any decisions or statements, especially if you’re considering options to sell your fire-damaged house.
+Proper guidance can ensure you navigate the complexities of insurance claims and real estate transactions in a way that protects your interests and maximizes your property’s value.

 Do not make this common mistake.
 You should contact your insurance company and let them know that a house fire has occurred, but you should also state that you do not want to give any statement until you have talked to a lawyer.